Winter22SOFE2720/Final-Project-W22-SOFE-2720-G2/README.md

 # CANDY CANDLES ONLINE SHOPPING SYSTEM

-# An online shopping system that specializes the sale of candles.
+### An online shopping system created using HTML, CSS and JavaScript.
+Specializing in the sale of candles.

+ ### Authors:
- Authors: Susan Ahmadi
+ * Susan Ahmadi
-          Sarah Wedge
+ * Sarah Wedge
-          Lauryne Zachary
+ * Lauryne Zachary